codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 1. Do not require a development environment (apart from the source code itself)
 1. Can be packaged with very simple pipelines (not only in Codefresh but in other CI systems as well)

-Multi-stage builds are also essential in organization that employ multiple programming languages.
-The ease of building a docker image by anybody without the need for JDK/Node/Python/etc. cannot be overstated.
+Multi-stage builds are also essential in organizations that employ multiple programming languages.
+The ease of building a Docker image by anybody without the need for JDK/Node/Python/etc. cannot be overstated.

 ## Production-ready Docker images with multi-stage builds

 If you have a multi-stage Dockerfile, then the respective pipeline in Codefresh is straightforward.
 You only need two pipeline steps

 1. A clone step to checkout the source code
-1. A build step to create the docker image.
+1. A build step to create the Docker image.

 For example here is a [Java dockerfile]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/#spring-boot-2-and-docker-multi-stage-builds):